btorressz/TransparentSupplyChain/README.md

 This Project was 100% made in Remix IDE and is under MIT License

+I also have a Solana version of this project(https://github.com/btorressz/supply-chain-transparency)

 ## Features

 - **Track Product Journey**: Records the journey of products from farm to table, including checkpoints at various stages.